Iampooo/110-1-web-final/README.md

 Alternatively, the following tutorial can help you navigate through our app:
 **Let's get started!**

+> **If you cannot see some components, please adjust you screen size to let them fit**
 ### Main Page
 ![](https://i.imgur.com/Sm6SLu5.png)
 ##### Introduction